 According to the Alzheimer's Association 1 in 3 will die from Alzheimer's or another form of dementia.
-Alzheimer's is expected to become the leading cause of death in the future, having increased more than forty-six percent between the years 2000 and 2006.
+Alzheimer's is expected to become the leading cause of death in the future, having increased more than 46%.
 Do you really think you are going to beat the odds?
 If it's not Alzheimer's, it can be 1,000 other health problems.

 If you think that you will not need long term care when you are old and frail then consider that you will still be leaving a legacy with the life insurance.
 Life insurance benefits the living.